rverzinkevicius/tacho_speedo/README.md

 25V 10000uF electrolytic capacitor or several in parallel, i have used 6 capacitors 2200uF each.
 This will provide enough power for D1 mini to save odometer and trip to memory after switching ignition off.

-Pushbutton.
+Pushbutton. wired to ground.
 Short press switches between color schemes, long press (over 3s)- resets trip.
-It is possible to use capacitive sensor placed behind plastic trim, so no hole drilling etc.
+It is possible to use capacitive sensor placed behind plastic trim, so no hole drilling etc. Small change in code will be required as capacitive button goes high when activated.
+Line 114 from if (digitalRead(button) == LOW) to if (digitalRead(button) == HIGH)

 ![img](https://pg-cdn-a2.datacaciques.com/wm/NDAy/4174414326/2681266511.jpg)